GNOME/calls/README.md

 some useful debugging output:

     export G_MESSAGES_DEBUG=all
-    /usr/local/stow/calls-git/bin/calls -p dummy
+    /usr/bin/gnome-calls -p dummy

 If using ModemManager, Calls will wait for ModemManager to appear on D-Bus and then wait for usable modems to appear.
 The UI will be inactive and display a status message until a usable modem appears.

+### Running from the build directory
+You can run calls without having to install it by executing the run script in the build folder, i.e. `_build/run`

-When running from the source tree you can use `CALLS_PLUGIN_DIR` environment varible to specify the directroy from where plugins are loaded.
-To e.g. load the dummy plugin from the source tree:
+When running from the build tree you can use `CALLS_PLUGIN_DIR` environment varible to specify the directroy from where plugins are loaded.
+To e.g. load the dummy plugin from the build tree:

-    export CALLS_PLUGIN_DIR=_build/plugins/dummy/
+    export CALLS_PLUGIN_DIR=_build/plugins/
-    _build/src/gnome-calls -p dummy
+    _build/run -p dummy

 ### oFono
 There is also an oFono backend, "ofono".
 This was the first backend